MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="last_view"></a> span::last

-Get a subspan from the end of this span.
+Get a subspan, from the end of this span.

 ```cpp
 constexpr span<element_type, dynamic_extent> last(const size_type count) const noexcept;